Azure-Samples/media-services-3rdparty-player-samples/docs/THEOplayer/results/webOS.md

-# Test results for THEOplayer on macOS vCatalina 10.15.6
+# Test results for THEOplayer on webOS v3.0

 References: